pustotnik/zenmake/docs/buildconf-taskparams.rst

     If paths contain spaces and all these paths are listed in one string then each such a path must be in quotes.

+    Paths should be absolute or relative to :ref:`startdir<buildconf-startdir>`.

     Example:

     .. code-block:: python